 If you’re not sure what to try, I am a huge fan of their juicy, hazy IPAs and their Resin is always a safe choice.

-Red Hook Winery – Did you know there’s a winery in Brooklyn?
+Red Hook Winery – Did you know there’s a winery in Brooklyn (there are actually multiple wineries in Brooklyn)?
 Red Hook Winery grows their grapes in the vineyards of North Fork, Long Island in the Hamptons and the notoriously great wine region of the Finger Lakes.

 They bring their grapes to Pier 41 where they process, make, and bottle their wine highlighting the best of winemaking in the state of New York.
 The winery offers a tasting room where you can sample wines by the glass or a flight with views of Lady Liberty and Manhattan making it one of my favorite hidden gems in Red Hook.